 Regulation A+ is suitable for a company looking to raise its capital between $3 million and $75 million.
 Costs for the facilitation of Regulation A+ might be overwhelming for some.
 As a result, this regulation is less likely to be beneficial for smaller fundraising efforts of less than $3 million.
 That said, here are entities that will most likely benefit from Regulation A+:

 One of the most valuable assets of a company in a Regulation A+ offering is its user base, as a large user base generally results in a high potential for profitability.
-When seeking investments, high profitability will lead to more investors.
-A large volume of enthusiastic customers can drive a company toward initial investment momentum and quickly fill its round.
+When seeking investments, companies with a large customer base could potentially attract more investors due to an existing track record of success.

 The goal behind launching Mini-IPOs under Regulation A+ is not limited to raising capital.
 A company can also increase its exposure and brand awareness.
 Leveraging Regulation A+ offerings to significant events like product launches is an effective way to build relationships with new customers.
 This opportunity is a company’s chance to market its brand and build its reputation.